abwillis/reference/README.md

 convert.rex        -- Proof of concept mef3 file conversion (incomplete)
-dircode.cmd        -- create directories on windows using account and quarter as parameters GVM.cmd            -- Launch validatemefs, downloads file to make sure latest and gives list of probably files and paths needed as well as date 30 days ago
+dircode.cmd        -- create directories on windows using account and quarter as parameters GVM.cmd            -- Launch validatemefs, downloads file to make sure latest and gives list of probably files and paths needed as well as date 30 days ago privown.cmd        -- Creates an easy to use list from CSV of email and privs to input into URT for priv owners.
+Input expected to be broken down by OS and in format OS,priv,owner,email.
 README.md          -- This file.